mjbright/packer-tf-vault/labs/lab3-packer-variables/index.md

 # Packer Lab 3

 ## Lab objectives:
-* Update template to use new variables
+* Update template to use new var.ami_prefix and local.timestamp variables
-* Provide images to builder through various means
+* Provide image names to builder through various means

 ### Update template to use variables